accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Identify the presence of a key repeat function in the application (for example, look for instructions in the interface or in documentation associated with the application).
-1. Check that the delay before the repeat function is activated (the time between the very first key press to be repeated and the repeat function being activated) :
+1. Check that the delay before the repeat function is activated (the time between the very first key press to be repeated and the repeat function being activated)
-	- is at least 2 seconds ;
+	- is at least 2 seconds;
 	- or that there is a method for setting it to at least 2 seconds (for example, an input field in the application's user parameters).
-1. Check that the delay between two repetitions :
+1. Check that the delay between two repetitions
-	- is at least 2 seconds ;
+	- is at least 2 seconds;
 	- or that there is a method for setting it to at least 2 seconds (for example, an input field in the application's user parameters).
 1. If this is the case, the test is validated.

 ##### Correspondences {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03) : *5.7 Key repeat*.
+- EN 301 549 V3.2.1 (2021-03) *5.7 Key repeat*.

 ### [Topic 12](#topic-12): Documentation and accessibility features {id="topic-12"}

 #### [Criterion 12.1](#crit-12-1) [AA] Does the application documentation describe the [accessibility features](glossaire.md#accessibility-functionality) of the application and their use? {id="crit-12-1"}

 **[Test 12.1.1](#test-12-1-1):** Does the application documentation include at least the following elements? {id="test-12-1-1"}
-- A description of the application's accessibility features ;
+- A description of the application's accessibility features;
 - An explanation of how the application's accessibility features are used;
 - Information about the accessibility of the platform and its compatibility with assistive technologies.